hyperdriveguy/OpenGospel/README.md

-# OpenGospel 0.3-dev
+# OpenGospel 0.3
 Read your scriptures on your computer.
 Completely disconnected from the internet.

 ### What is OpenGospel?
 OpenGospel is a tool to read the Standard Works (The King James Version of the Bible, The Book of Mormon, Doctrine and Covenants and Pearl of Great Price.)
 It was inspired by the application "Gospel Library".
-Sadly, Gospel Library does not have a Linux port.
+Sadly, Gospel Library does not have a GNU/Linux port.
 That's why I started this project.
 The goal of this project is to bring an open source and redistributable set of scriptures that works on Unix-like systems.

 ### What Operating Systems will it work on?